leegggg/GBT19056Gen/README.md

 # GBT19056Gen

-Generator for GBT19056-2012 data storage
+Generator for GBT19056-2012 data storage in go